Niklas6/ML-asset-pricing/README.md

 The scripts download data from Yahoo Finance, build the processed monthly feature panel, and write result tables to `data/results/`.
 Because the data source is live, rerunning the pipeline may produce small changes if Yahoo Finance revises or adjusts historical data.

+Running time for the data download and process less than a minute.
+The run model takes several minutes and will print each year 1990-2019 after the prediction.

 ## Limitations

 - The stock universe is manually selected and therefore subject to survivorship bias.
 It overrepresents firms with long available histories and does not properly include delisted, bankrupt, acquired, or renamed firms.